arnaudperalta/arnaudperalta.github.io/content/post/wsl_i3.md

 ![i3 rofi](/images/i3_rofi.png#center)

-Congratulation, you can now enjoy the joy of working in a GNU/Linux environnment when you are forced to use Windows.
+Congratulations, you can now work in a GNU/Linux environnment when you are forced to use Windows.
 You just need to install a terminal emulator and your IDE.